 This is not just a pattern in Australia.
 A Harvard Business Review paper from September 2019 claimed the rush to online internationally was well overdue.

-“Pre-pandemic, there was already widespread acknowledgement that the traditional higher education business model is seriously challenged,” the paper said.
+“Pre-pandemic, there was already widespread acknowledgement that the traditional higher education business model is seriously challenged,” the paper stated.
 “Fall 2020 marks a clear inflection point as students, educators, and government leaders alike scrutinise the price and value proposition of higher education through the new lens of traditional classroom versus multiple modes of digital delivery.”

 Whatever is happening long-term in the market, students have never had a broader choice of MBA formats.
 That choice is typically between increasingly advanced and technologically powerful online educational offerings, full-time, traditional MBAs , and part-time, traditional MBAs.